goschtl/zope/zope2book/trunk/source/AppendixC.rst

 6. omit-tag

-Since the `on-error` statement is only invoked when an error occurs, it does not appear in the list. % XX Add: It may not be apparent that there needs to be an ordering.
+Since the `on-error` statement is only invoked when an error occurs, it does not appear in the list.

+It may not be apparent that there needs to be an ordering.
 The reason that there must be one is that TAL is XML based.
 The XML specification specifically states that XML processors are free to rewrite the terms.
 In particular, you cannot assume that attributes of an XML statement will be processed in the order written, particularly if there is another preprocessor involved.
-To avoid needless proliferation of tags, and still permit unambigous execution of complex TAL, a precedence order was chosen according to the following rationalle.
+To avoid needless proliferation of tags, and still permit unambiguous execution of complex TAL, a precedence order was chosen according to the following rationale.

 The reasoning behind this ordering goes like this: You often want to set up variables for use in other statements, so `define` comes first.
 The very next